-In conjunction with our purchase of the capital stock of Heritage Holdings, the 4,426,916 common units held by Heritage Holdings will be converted into 4,426,916 class E units.
-The class E units generally do not have any voting rights but are entitled to vote on the proposals to make class D units and special units convertible into common units.
+In conjunction with our purchase of the capital stock of Heritage Holdings, the 4,426,916 common units held by Heritage Holdings will be converted into 4,426,196 class E units.
+The class E units generally do not have any voting rights but are entitled to vote on the proposal to make special units convertible into common units.
 These class E units will be entitled to aggregate cash distributions equal to 11.1% of the total amount of cash distributed to all unitholders, including the class E unitholders, up to \$2.82 per unit per year.
 The class E units will be pledged to secure the \$50 million promissory note payable to the Previous Owners.
-Upon a default under this note, the class ${\tt E}$ units will be convertible into common units with a market value of \$100 million at the time of such default.
+Upon a default under this note, the class E units will be convertible into common units with a market value of \$100 million at the time of such default.
 Upon our full payment of the promissory note, we plan to leave the class E units in the form described here indefinitely.
-In the event of our termination and liquidation, the class E units will be allocated 1% of any gain upon liquidation and will be allocated any loss upon liquidation to the same extent as the common units.
-After the allocation of such amounts, the class E units will be entitled to the balance in their capital accounts, as adjusted for such termination and liquidation.
-The terms of the class E units were determined in order to provide us with the opportunity to minimize the impact to us of our ownership of Heritage Holdings, including the \$104 million in deferred tax liabilities of Heritage Holdings that we inherited in connection with our purchase of Heritage Holdings.
-The class E units will be treated as treasury stock for accounting purposes because they will be owned by our wholly-owned subsidiary, Heritage Holdings.
-Due to the ownership of the class E units by this corporate subsidiary, the payment of distributions on the class E units will result in annual tax payments by Heritage Holdings at corporate federal income tax rates, which tax payments will reduce the amount of cash that would otherwise be available for distribution to us, as the owners of Heritage Holdings.
-Because distributions on the class E units will be available to us as the owner of Heritage Holdings, those funds will be available, after payment of taxes, for our general partnership purposes, including to satisfy working capital requirements, for the repayment of outstanding debt and to make distributions to our unitholders.
-Although the class E units are pledged to secure the \$50 million promissory note payable to the Previous Owners, distributions payable on the class E units are not required to be used to retire such note.
-Because the class E units are not entitled to receive any allocation of Partnership income, gain, loss, deduction or credit that is attributable to our ownership of Heritage Holdings, such amounts will instead be allocated to our general partner in accordance with its respective interest and the remainder to all unitholders other than the holders of class E units pro rata.
-In the event that Partnership distributions exceed \$2.82 per unit annually, all such amounts in excess thereof will be available for distribution to unitholders other than the holders of class E units in proportion to their respective interests.
+The class E units will not be entitled to any distributions upon our dissolution and liquidation.
+The form and terms of the class E units were determined in order to provide us with the opportunity to minimize tax liabilities that would be incurred if the units held by Heritage Holdings remained common units.
+Although class E units are entitled to distributions in accordance with their terms, they will be treated as treasury stock for accounting purposes because they will be owned by our wholly-owned subsidiary, Heritage Holdings.